AmanChaturvedi24/AmanChaturvedi24/README.md

   'tools': [Node.js, OpenCV, Bootstrap], 'architecture': ["IDK"],

-  'challenge': "Productivity and Passion, Developing Tools to build Atomic structure" 'what do I like other than coding?': "Reading Books, Singing, Exploring, Taking-challenges" }
+  'challenge': "Productivity and Passion, To overcome the  resistance and drag of society" 'what do I like other than coding?': "Reading Books, Singing, Exploring, Taking-challenges" }
 ```